-- The welfare of the child is paramount.7 - Staff and volunteers should understand their responsibility to safeguard and promote the welfare of children and young people. - Staff and volunteers are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff and volunteers should work and be seen to work in an open and transparent way. - Staff and volunteers should acknowledge that deliberately invented/malicious allegations by children are extremely rare and that all concerns should be reported and recorded. - Staff and volunteers should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern. - Staff and volunteers should apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief, marriage/civil partnership, pregnancy/maternity and/or sexual orientation or identity.
+- The welfare of the child is paramount.6 - Staff and volunteers should understand their responsibility to safeguard and promote the welfare of children and young people. - Staff and volunteers are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff and volunteers should work and be seen to work in an open and transparent way, including self-reporting if their conduct or behaviour falls short of these guiding principles. - Staff and volunteers should acknowledge that deliberately invented/malicious allegations by children are extremely rare and that all concerns should be reported and recorded. - Staff and volunteers should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern. - Staff and volunteers should apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief, marriage/civil partnership, pregnancy/maternity and/or sexual orientation or identity. - Staff and volunteers should not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children. - Staff and volunteers should be aware that breaches of the law and other professional guidelines could result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure & Barring Service (DBS) from working in regulated activity, or, for acts of serious misconduct by teachers, prohibition from teaching by the Teaching Regulation Agency (TRA). - Staff and managers should continually monitor and review practice to ensure this guidance is followed. - Staff and volunteers should be aware of and understand the school's Child Protection and Safeguarding Policy, arrangements for managing allegations against staff, this Staff Code of Conduct, Behaviour Policy, whistleblowing procedure and the local multi-agency safeguarding procedures established by the local multi-agency partnership, The Warwickshire Safeguarding Team.

-7 Children Act 1989
+6 Children Act 1989